 Once the rating process is complete, the Office of Human Resources (OHR) establishes an eligible list with the names of all qualified candidates grouped in appropriate rating categories.
 The OHR Director determines the length of time that the eligible list will be in effect and may extend or abolish an eligible list for good cause.
 The hiring department must fill vacancies in the job class from the established eligible list until the list expires.
 Candidates are not notified by mail of their individual ratings; however, email notification of status change at various stages in the process may be made to individual candidates.
 Candidates with specific questions may contact the Specialist handling the recruitment (see "Contact Us").

 OHR provides the eligible list to the hiring department.
 The hiring department may interview only candidates in the highest rating category (usually "Well Qualified").
 The hiring department is not required to interview all candidates in the highest rating category.
+Employees meeting minimum qualifications who are same grade or higher will be placed on the eligible list as a "Transfer" candidate and may be considered for interview.
 The length of time from closing date to interview and selection varies depending on a number of factors, such as the number of applicants for the position, the complexity of the rating process, and the urgency to fill the vacancy.